The DISTINCT hint is used to guide the optimizer to take specific actions when processing queries that contain the DISTINCT keyword.

 Examples

-In the following query, the NO_USE_HASH_DISTINCT hint is used to prevent the optimizer from using the HASH algorithm when executing the DISTINCT operation.
-Since OceanBase Database supports both the HASH and MERGE algorithms for deduplication, using the NO_USE_HASH_DISTINCT hint actually results in the use of the MERGE deduplication algorithm.
+In the following query example, the NO_USE_HASH_DISTINCT hint is used to disable the optimizer from using the HASH algorithm for the DISTINCT operation.
+Since OceanBase Database supports both the HASH and MERGE deduplication algorithms, using the NO_USE_HASH_DISTINCT hint results in the use of the MERGE deduplication algorithm.

--- Use the `NO_USE_HASH_DISTINCT` hint to ensure that the query does not use the `HASH` algorithm but instead uses the `MERGE` algorithm when executing the `DISTINCT` operation.
+-- Use the `NO_USE_HASH_DISTINCT` hint to ensure that the `DISTINCT` operation in the query does not use the `HASH` algorithm but instead uses the `MERGE` algorithm.

 EXPLAIN BASIC SELECT /*+ NO_USE_HASH_DISTINCT */ DISTINCT c1, c2, c3 FROM t1;